 Why Get Married in Colorado?

 Barn wedding venues in Colorado are perennially popular, but so are urban occasions and grand ballroom celebrations!
-Choose the Centennial state for an an outdoor wedding with rustic touches or an upscale reception space that features dramatic mountain scapes, city skyline or river views.
+Choose the Centennial state for an outdoor wedding with rustic touches or an upscale reception space that features dramatic mountainscapes, city skyline or river views.
 Colorado wedding venues cover all the bases so you can create a unique event!

 Colorado Wedding Prices

-According to Value Penguin, in 2019 the average cost to get married in Colorado was a little over $31 000.
+According to Value Penguin, last year the average cost to get married in Colorado was a little over $31 000.
 Keep in mind that this average includes some of the state’s most lavish destinations like Vale and Aspen.

 Colorado Wedding Venues You Need To Tour